elunna/hackem/hackem_changelog.md

 - [x] Adjusted oracle (appears levels 5-9)
     - The fountains in Delphi can sometimes cause hallucination (splice)

-- [x] Removed Goblin Town and requirement to defeat Goblin King (Evil)

 - [x] Gnomish Mines:
     - Lengthened Gnomish Mines depth by 2 levels.
     - Added new different types of gnomes, dwarves, and thieves.
     - Added dwarf/gnome thieves to most town/minetown variants.
 Evil added
-    - The river/sewage generation from Evil only occurs on level deeper than minetone.
     - Monsters will usually be undead if you are a dwarf, gnome, or hobbit (from SlashEM) Instead of making undead dependant on your alignment, the chance scales with the dungeon depth.
 At the top of the mines, undead should be quite rare, but at mine's end beware.

     - Imported minetown variants from SlashTHEM and SpliceHack: